-Select Yes to clear the system configuration data.
+Select Yes if you want the system settings to be secured from change by a Plug and Play operating system.
 The default setting is No.

 Large Disk Access Mode

 If you are using a DOS operating system (MS-DOS, Novell DOS or PC-DOS), set to DOS (default).
 If you are using anything else, set to OTHER.